phoenixding/scdiff2/README.md

 # INTRODUCTION
-This is the next version of our scdiff software suite (https://github.com/phoenixding/scdiff). scdiff was proven very successful in inferring cell differentiation trajectories and the underlying regulatory networks (e.g,https://doi.org/10.1016/j.stem.2018.09.009 and https://doi.org/10.1016/j.stem.2019.12.009).
+This is the next version of our scdiff software suite (https://github.com/phoenixding/scdiff). scdiff was proven successful in inferring cell differentiation trajectories and the underlying regulatory networks (e.g,https://doi.org/10.1016/j.stem.2018.09.009 and https://doi.org/10.1016/j.stem.2019.12.009).
-However, with the rapid development of single-cell technologies, many new computational challenges have been raised in understanding various biological processes (e.g., cell differentiation or cancer progression), particularly by deciphering single-cell genomics data.
+However, with the rapid development of single-cell technologies, many new computational challenges arised in reconstructing the cell dynamics (dynamic trajectories and gene regulation) in various biological processes.
-Here are a few key challenges that this updated version of scdiff2 strikes to address.
+To address those challenges, we would require more efficient, scalable, accurate and interactive models for better exploring the expensive single-cell genomics data. scdiff2 is developed to meet the emergent needs in the field for such methods.

 ## 1. New scdiff2 now handle huge single cell data efficiently!
 As the scale of the single-cell RNA-seq datasets is ever-increasing (from hundred cells ->tens of thousand cells and even more.